Updated June 15

 Sparkman has a dessert wine connection with Scratch Distillery, who usually help it make brandy and Port-style wines.
 “Our friend Kim Karrick, who used to work in the Sparkman tasting room before opening Scratch Distillery, asked if we might have some wine that we could donate in a pinch to help make hand sanitizer for first responders,” winemaker Linn Scott told Unfiltered via email.
 Sparkman joined forces with Long Road Winery to donate over 1,000 gallons of wine, including 330 gallons of Sauvignon Blanc, for sanitizer production.
 Ste.
 Michelle and Sparkman are donating the product to local hospitals, first responders and law enforcement agencies.

-Others turning booze into something you can wash your hands with include North Carolina’s Duplin Winery, which provided 15,000 gallons of Muscadine to the Hackney Distillery, Sono 1420, a Connecticut distiller specializing in hemp-infused spirits, the Winery at Versaille in Ohio, and drinks giant Diageo, which has expanded its sanitizer alcohol distribution to healthcare providers in hard-hit areas of Southeast Asia, with 60,000 liters earmarked for the Philippines, Myanmar and Vietnam.
+Others turning booze into something you can wash your hands with include North Carolina’s Duplin Winery, which provided 15,000 gallons of Muscadine to the Hackney Distillery, Sono 1420, a Connecticut distiller specializing in hemp-infused spirits, the Winery at Versaille in Ohio, and Diageo, which has expanded its sanitizer alcohol distribution to healthcare providers in hard-hit areas of Southeast Asia, with 60,000 liters earmarked for the Philippines, Myanmar and Vietnam.
 Labeltronix, an Anaheim, Calif., printer, has helped put a bow on these efforts by donating more than 50,000 labels for sanitizer to drinks companies making it.

 Original story, with updates throughout